gucheen/status/README.md

 # Status - 近况

-Dead simple micro-blog like app for personal status.
+Dead simple micro-blog like app for publishing personal status.